byrnedo/capitan/README.md

 WARNING: When scaling, if the link resolves to a container defined in capitan's config, it will always resolve to the first instance.
 For example: `app link mycontainer:some-alias` will always resolve to `<project>_mycontainer_1`

+#### `rm`

+By default capitan runs all commands with `-d`.
+This flag makes capitan run the command with `-rm` instead.

+WARNING: This feature is experimental and may result in unexpected failures.
+A more predictable way is to leverage `docker wait` along with a dynamic label.
+For example:

+    mycontainer label $(date +%s)
+    mycontainer hook after.run docker wait \$CAPITAN_CONTAINER_NAME

 #### `volumes-from`

 An attempt to resolve a volume-from arg to the first instance of a container is made.
 Otherwise the unresolved name is used.